Bruce Schneier

 • Dubbed a "security guru" by The Economist and labeled "one of the world's most foremost security experts by Wired

-• Author of over a dozen books exploring the opportunities and problems of data, security, and cryptography
+• Sought after insights and author of over a dozen books exploring the opportunities and challenges of data, security, and cryptography

-• Captivates audiences with his candor and know-how, sharing strategies to enjoy the benefits of technology without falling prey to its insecurity
+• Captivates audiences with his candor and practical strategies for enjoying the benefits of technology while safeguarding against its inherent risks

 Play Video View Fees Add to List